 👉 Calm Mealtimes For Fussy Dogs

-A dog sniffing food is not always a refusal; it’s often a sign of your dog’s thought process.
+A dog sniffing food is not always a refusal; it’s often part of your dog’s natural thought process.
+It reflects how they assess their environment and make decisions.

 By understanding the behaviour and staying calm at the bowl, you give your dog the confidence to eat without pressure.

-In most homes, reassurance and routine go much further than changing food.
+In most homes, reassurance and routine go much further than constant changes.

 Leave a Reply